petlindg/dat076/server/API_Specification.md

 ## userDataRouter (base route: /userData)
 ```
 GET /userData
-returns 200 and UserData body with user data of the currentlly logged in user, 404 if user not found
+return UserData body with user data of the currentlly logged in user
+200 on success, 404 if user not found, 500 on other errors
 ```
 ```
 POST /userData/incrementParsnip
-increments parsnip balance by their parsnipPerClick for the logged in user, returns the new count in string.
-404 if user not found
+increments parsnip balance by their parsnipPerClick for the logged in user, returns the new count in string
+200 on success, 404 if user not found, 500 on other errors
 ```
 ```
 POST /userData/purchaseActivePowerUp
 Request Body : { powerupActiveId: string } - ObjectId of the powerup to purchase as a string
 Increments the parsnipPerClick of logged in user by parsnipPerClick of purchased object and notes the purchase.
-Price is calculated automatically.
-200 if success, 403 if user can not afford the purchase
+Price is calculated automatically
+200 if success, 403 if user can not afford the purchase, 404 if user or powerup not found, 500 on other errors
 ```

 ## userCredentialsRouter (base route: /userCredentials)
 ```
 GET /userCredentials
-Returns 200 and UserCredentials of the currently logged in user, 404 if user not found
+Returns and UserCredentials of the currently logged in user
+200 on success 404 if user not found, 500 on other errors
 ```
 ```
 PATCH /userCredentials
 Request Body { newUsername: string } - new username to be applied
-Updates the username of the currentlly logged in user 200 if successful, 400 if null or empty username
+Updates the username of the currentlly logged in user
+200 if successful, 400 if null or empty username, 404 if user not found, 500 on other errors
 ```

 ## powerupActiveRouter (base route: /powerupActive)
 ```
 GET /powerupActive
 Returns a list of all available powerups.
 Objects include a field, where the current price is precomputed for the user, based on the amount of times they've purchased it already
+200 on success, 404 on user not found, 500 on other errors
 ```

 ## authRouter (base route: /auth)
 ```
 POST /auth/register
 Request Body { email: string, password: string, username: string } - credentials of a new user
-Creates a new user and automatically logs them in, 201 on success 400 on bad request, 403 if already logged in, 500 on other errors
+Creates a new user and automatically logs them in
+201 on success 400 on bad request, 403 if already logged in, 409 if account with the email already exists, 500 on other errors
 Password is encrypted automatically
 ```
 ```
 POST /auth/login
 Request Body { email: string, password: string } - credentials of the user
-Logs in an existing user, 200 on success, 400 on bad request, 500 on other errors
+Logs in an existing user
+200 on success, 400 on bad request, 401 on invalid credentials, 500 on other errors
 ```
 ```
 DELETE /auth/logout
-Logs the user out by destorying their session, 200 on success, 500 on error
+Logs the user out by destorying their session
+200 on success, 500 on error
 ```